 Stop, Ted reprimanded himself mentally.
 It was too easy to get caught up in the past.
 The more you did that, the more you grew inactive, both mentally and physically.
 This was a trend he had observed in PTSD-affected people.
 They were reluctant to move, to eat, to sing.
 They had literally lost the ability to have fun.
 They were stuck in the past.

 Ted knew it was difficult to let go of the past.

 But all of us have to do it, so better sooner than later.

 As he looked up at the ceiling, he saw the tiny red lamp of the smoke detector blinking.

 Ted slowly slipped into sleep, and the memories flooded his mind.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, excalibur_09Write a Review